Food Type: American.

 Discounts: 20% Tables in Wonderland.

-Bar: None, though occassionally a temporary kiosk is set up outside the entrance when it’s busy with a limited menu of bottled beer and well cocktails.
-Try High Octane Refreshments next to Studio Catering Co. and near Backlot Tour.
+Bar: None, though occasionally a temporary kiosk is set up outside the entrance when it’s busy with a limited menu of bottled beer and well cocktails.
+Try High Octane Refreshments next to Studio Catering Co.

-Setting: This is one of the cooler restaurants on property and has (arguably) the most unique setting of any restaurant at the Hollywood Studios.
+Setting: This is one of the cooler restaurants on property and has (arguably) the most unique setting of any restaurant at the Studios and potentially all of Walt Disney World.
 Diners sit inside replica cars at this indoor “drive-in theater” while old black and white movie clips, trailers, and commercials play on a large movie screen ahead.
 Above, the ceiling is lit up like the night sky, complete with twinkling stars.

 - A great retreat from the bright, hot sun.
 Atmosphere is fun with or without children.